 More Munro bagging is to be had in Glen Clova, with Mayar and Driesh.

 Or Very Strenuous

-Continue to Glen Tanar from the summit, making the total route 15 miles but descending through more great country, filled with pine forest lower down.
-It is a bit of a logistical challenge to organise a car at either end to return to Glen Esk, but well worth it.
+Continue to Glen Tanar from the summit, making the total route 15 miles.
+This descends through more great country, filled with pine forest lower down.
+You need to organise a car at either end to return to Glen Esk, but it’s well worth it.